Eliot-Shen/My-own-Self-Distillation-Model/README.md

 <https://arxiv.org/abs/1905.08094>

 ## How to run the code？
-First, create “model” and "dataset" folder on your local envirmonment, which are used for saving checkpoints and dataset relatively. \
+First, create “model” and "dataset" folder on your local environment, which are used for saving checkpoints and dataset relatively. \
 Second, run **dataset.py** to download cifar100 dataset. \
 Third, run **model.py** to initialize the original Resnet18 backbone model. \
 Final, run **train.py** to construct the whole model and train it.